ojwb/survex/doc/walls.rst

   what look like genuine problems in existing datasets, but if there are particular instances which are noisy and not useful, let us know.

+  Some of these warnings use the same wording as errors - most of these probably ought to be an error except Walls quietly accepts them so we don't want to fail processing because of them.

   If you want a way to suppress the "unused fixed point" warning, using the station in a ``#NOTE`` or ``#FLAG`` command counts as a "use" so you can suppress these with e.g. ``#NOTE ABC123 /unused`` for each such